 We don’t know if Steve Wilhite of CompuServe had known that GIFs would be this revolutionary when he introduced the GIF format back in 1987.
 When he first created the GIFs, the animation, as many think the essential feature of a GIF, wasn’t even a consideration.
 Standing for Graphics Interchange Format, GIFs are image formats that are built on a lossless compression algorithm.
 GIFs have gone from the 90s website construction signs to a cultural phenomenon by leaving patent battles and format fights behind.
-Check this out to learn more about the history of the GIFs.

 Many of us use GIFs to communicate daily with friends, colleagues, or family.
 They are also great messengers when it comes to user engagement too, especially if your users are millennials and Gen Zers.
 Almost two-thirds of millennials think that GIFs work better than words.
 Moreover, according to Nielsen Norman Group, users read around 20% of the text on the average page.